 This Creamy Avocado Pasta is made even more delicious with the addition of roasted cherry tomatoes.
 What’s best, this avocado pasta is creamy without adding cream!
 So quick, easy and silky smooth, you’re bound to fall in love with this dish – Hungry now?
 Jump to Recipe

 It’s not often we see a dish with the potential to be vegan uploaded to blog, but I am MORE than happy to introduce one when it’s this delicious.
 Creamy Avocado Pasta, no cream yet oh so creamy.
 And that’s all down to our good friend ‘avocado’.
 Oh avocado, how you can do no wrong.

-By simply blitzing a couple avocados in a food processor with a few other simple ingredients, you get this silky and creamy sauce.
-WHICH by the way pairs nicely wrapped around some pasta, could you tell?
+By simply blitzing a couple of avocados in a food processor with a few other simple ingredients, you get this silky and creamy sauce.
+WHICH by the way pairs nicely wrapped around some pasta.
+Could you tell?